aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 #### What Happened?

 You have configured your compound beacon for the GSI1 partition key to:
-- if not other constructors are used, write the beacon for status if it exists on the item
+- if no other constructors are used, write the beacon for status if it exists on the item
 - otherwise, write the beacon for organizer email if it exists on the item
 - otherwise, write the author email if it exists on the item